moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ❌ **Build the same concept differently for different teams.** `finance_orders` and `marketing_orders` is typically considered an anti-pattern.
 There are, as always, exceptions — a common pattern we see is that, finance may have specific needs, for example reporting revenue to the government in a way that diverges from how the company as a whole measures revenue day-to-day.
 Just make sure that these are clearly designed and understandable as _separate_ concepts, not departmental views on the same concept: `tax_revenue` and `revenue` not `finance_revenue` and `marketing_revenue`.

-### Complete Enterprise Data Warehouse approach using Create a Derived Table
+### Complete Enterprise Data Warehouse approach using create-a-derived-table

 ![data-flow-diagram excalidraw](https://github.com/user-attachments/assets/3dfc54d7-e304-4e48-b06d-c0dddad40503)